Anaerobic Digester Upset & Troubleshooting

 comprehensive list of toxicities of various compounds and abilities of bacteria to acclimate to toxins.

-Glass, Jennifer B and Orphan, Victoria J. Trace Metal Requirements for Microbial Enzymes Involved in the Production and Consumption of Methane
+Glass, Jennifer B and Orphan, Victoria J. Trace Metal Requirements for Microbial Biocatalysts Involved in the Production and Consumption of Methane

 and Nitrous Oxide.
 Frontiers in Microbiology, 2012.
 Contains a study trace metal requirements in anaerobic digesters for methanogenesis.